staggel/evcharge_api/README.md

 | ProviderName         | Provider Name                                  |

 <br>
-*Date format in response objets is "YYYY-MM-DD HH:MM:SS" *Session in session lists are in ascending order by start and finish times
+*Date format in response objets is "YYYY-MM-DD HH:MM:SS"<br>
+*Session in session lists are in ascending order by start and finish times
 <br>